Don't Toy with Me, Miss Nagatoro: Manga

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced on July 2, 2020.
 The series was directed by Hirokazu Hanai at Telecom Animation Film, with Taku Kishimoto supervising scripts, Misaki Suzuki designing the characters, and Gin composing the music.
 It aired from April 11 to June 27, 2021, on Tokyo MX and other channels.
-Crunchyroll licensed the series outside of Southeast Asia.
-Medialink has licensed the series in Southeast Asia and streamed it on iQIYI, Amazon Prime Video and Ani-One Asia YouTube Channel.
+Crunchyroll streamed the series outside of Southeast Asia.
+Medialink has licensed the series in Southeast Asia and streamed it on iQIYI, Amazon Prime Video, and Ani-One Asia YouTube channel.
 Sumire Uesaka performed the opening theme "Easy Love", while Uesaka along with Mikako Komatsu, Aina Suzuki, and Shiori Izawa performed the ending theme "Colorful Canvas" (カラフル・キャンバス, "Karafuru Kyanbasu").
 The series ran for 12 episodes.

 A second season was announced during an event on October 23, 2021.
 Titled Don't Toy with Me, Miss Nagatoro 2nd Attack, the season is directed by Shinji Ushiro and produced by OLM, replacing Hanai and Telecom Animation Film.
 The rest of the main staff returned from the first season.
-It premiered on January 8, 2023, with ABEMA streaming each episode one week in advance of its televised broadcast.
+It aired from January 8 to March 26, 2023, with Abema streaming each episode one week in advance of its televised broadcast.
 Uesaka performed the opening theme "Love Crazy", while Uesaka along with Komatsu, Suzuki, and Izawa performed the ending theme "My Sadistic Adolescence".

 On October 28, 2021, Crunchyroll announced the series would receive an English dub, which premiered on January 11, 2022.
 English dub voice actress Kimberley Anne Campbell recalled in an interview that she redid her audition to make Nagatoro sound more mean, and "turned on the brattiness and gremlin".
 English slang phrases were also added to the localized script.